 [NASA artist's impression of a protoplanetary disk, from WikiMedia]

-Part of my answer is a theory of construction-kits, including construction-kits produced by biological evolution and its products.
-This paper presents some preliminary, incomplete, ideas about types of construction-kit and their roles in biological evolution.
+A partial answer is a theory of construction-kits, including construction kits produced by biological evolution and its products.
+This talk presents some preliminary, incomplete, ideas about types of construction-kit and their roles in biological evolution.